Position

 Q: When do Rovada Redcurrants typically flower and fruit?

-A: Rovada flowers late in the spring and fruit later in the summer, making them a great choice for extending your garden’s productive season.
+A: Rovada flowers late in the spring and fruits later in the summer, making them an excellent choice for extending your garden’s productive season.

 Q: Are there any ornamental benefits to planting Rovada Redcurrant bushes?